 Manufacturer: Artemide, Pregnana Milanese, Milan, Italy.

-Other versions: Made in many colours and still in production.
-The new version however is made different and to be honest, it is not beautifully made.
+The version made after 2000 is made different than the 1970s version (this one).
 In between the moving white part en the lamp itself is a black plastic part as you can see below.
 It is used as replacement for the ball-bearing inside.
-If you want an old one, then you have to pay attention to it.

 Vico Magistretti was an Italian industrial designer, furniture designer, light designer and architect.
 He also designed another famous table lamp, the Oluce Atollo.
-You can find it here on Vintageinfo, click here.
+You can find it here on Vintageinfo.